Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

-\headt{B. Metrics.} Table~\ref{tab:endtoendmetric} summarizes the metrics used for evaluating existing LLM-based agents for end-to-end software development.
-In fact, given the difficulty of generating complicated program, it can be possible that the generated program cannot perfectly pass the tests.
-Therefore, in addition to the common metrics (\eg{} Pass Rate or Pass@K) that execute the generated program for validation, there are multiple dimensions for assessing how existing agents perform in end-to-end to software development.
-In particular, there are (i) the similarity metrics between the generated program and the ground truth (\eg{} SketchBLEU~\cite{CodeS} measures the structure similarity), (ii) the costs of executing or generating the program, (iii) the manual efforts to further refine the generated program, and (iv) the scale of the generated program.
+\headt{Metrics.} Table~\ref{tab:endtoendmetric} summarizes the metrics used for evaluating existing LLM-based agents for end-to-end software development.
+In fact, given the difficulty of generating a complicated program, it is possible that the generated program cannot perfectly pass the tests.
+Therefore, in addition to the common metrics (\eg{} Pass Rate or Pass@K) that execute the generated program for validation, there are multiple dimensions for assessing how existing agents perform in end-to-end software development.
+In particular, there are (i) the similarity metrics between the generated program and the ground truth (\eg{} SketchBLEU~\cite{CodeS} measures the structure similarity), (ii) the costs of executing or generating the program, (iii) the manual efforts to further refine the generated program, and (iv) the scale of the generated program. \junwei{However, existing evaluation metrics are insufficient for end-to-end software development tasks.
+For instance, software accuracy is merely assessed based on manually scored executability or code similarity, which may not fully capture the quality of the generated software.
+Furthermore, some critical evaluation dimensions, such as robustness, security, and cost, remain underexplored, limiting the impact and reliability of these approaches.
+Future research could focus on these fine-grained metrics.
+Moreover, key metrics in the agent workflow (\eg{} crash rate, valid iteration rounds, \etc{}) could also be considered to form a more systematic and comprehensive evaluation.}